 Market Overview

-The New Hampshire housing market shows resilience, with the median sale price reaching $512,000 based on the 43 ZIP codes tracked below.
-This figure reflects a modest increase of 0.2% compared to previous months, indicating a stable pricing environment amidst fluctuating market conditions.
-The average days on market (DOM) for homes sold in New Hampshire has significantly improved, now standing at 36 days, a decrease of 19.2% from earlier periods.
-This rapid turnover suggests heightened demand, although the total number of new listings has sharply declined, with only 144 new listings recorded, a staggering 61.4% drop.
+The New Hampshire housing market shows resilience, with the median sale price reaching $563,983, based on the 43 ZIP codes tracked below.
+This figure represents a significant increase of 6.6% from the previous period, indicating a robust demand amidst a challenging inventory landscape.
+The median days on market (DOM) for homes sold has plummeted to 15 days, reflecting a 28.7% decrease, suggesting that properties are selling faster than ever.
+However, the number of new listings has sharply declined, with only 34 new listings reported, a staggering 89.8% drop compared to earlier months.
+This combination of rising prices and dwindling inventory paints a complex picture of the New Hampshire housing market, where demand continues to outstrip supply.

 Key metrics at a glance